-BCAG has elected to pursue a BEB Majority Mixed Fleet comprised of 75% BEBs and 25% FCEBs for their 35' and 40' buses and a 100% battery electric fleet for their cutaways.
-The fleet is projected to be 100% zero-emission in 2040.
+BCAG has elected to pursue a BEB Majority Mixed Fleet comprised of 75% BEBs and 25% FCEBs for their 35' and 40' buses and a 20% FCEV cutaway fleet.
+The bus fleet is projected to be 100% zero-emission in 2040 with a cutaway fleet that is 20% zero-emission, which results in a 66.7% zero-emission fleet overall.
 As detailed below, BCAG explored four possible ZEB transition scenarios: BEB Only, two Mixed Fleet scenarios (one 75% BEB & one 75% FCEB), and FCEB Only.
 BCAG decided against a BEB Only or FCEB Only fleet to avoid being tied to a single fuel technology.
 BCAG's chosen BEB Majority Mixed Fleet scenario allows the agency to rely primarily on the more mature and relatively less expensive BEB technology for a majority of their fleet, while benefiting from the resilience and redundancy that is provided by having a portion of the fleet transition to FCEBs.